Followers

 The Agitation

-Royal Governor John Wentworth knew there was now a radical shift in public opinion.
-Recognizing a potential threat to Royal authority the governor tried to install a garrison at his only military post, Fort William and Mary in New Castle.
-But the Assembly, now antagonistic to the British, voted to grant him only 200 pounds to the enterprise.
-But Wentworth appointed an officer and three men to administer the fort, thus demonstrating the King's authority.
+In May of 1774, the closure of Boston's port had most New Englanders inflamed.
+British authorities demanded that the "salt-water tea" be paid for and required Bostonians to concede.
+In New Hampshire, the Committee of Correspondence vowed to make Boston's fight their own.
+Royal Governor John Wentworth recognized a radical shift in public opinion and perceived a potential threat to Royal authority.
+He tried to install a garrison at his only military post, Fort William and Mary in New Castle.
+However, the Assembly, now antagonistic to the British, voted to grant him only 200 pounds for the enterprise.
+Wentworth appointed an officer and three men to administer the fort, thus demonstrating the King's authority.
 Not much of an army to stave off a revolution.

 The Politics

 The Assembly was not intimidated by Wentworth's measures.
-They voted later in the same month to establish a second Committee of Correspondence.
-Wentworth and the Rockingham County sheriff tried to intimidate and shut down the Assembly and dismissed them from the chamber for holding an illegal meeting.
-Undaunted, they retired to a local tavern and in that congenial atmosphere made plans for a Provincial Congress to be held at Exeter in July.
-Over the next few months, the situation around Boston went from simmer to boil and the impact spread across New England like a forest fire.
+Later that month, they voted to establish a second Committee of Correspondence.
+Wentworth and the Rockingham County sheriff attempted to intimidate and shut down the Assembly, dismissing them from the chamber for holding an unlawful meeting.
+Undaunted, they retired to a local tavern, and in that congenial atmosphere, they made plans for a Provincial Congress to be held in Exeter in July.
+Over the next few months, the situation around Boston went from simmer to boil, and the impact spread across New England like a forest fire.

 The Action

-On December 13th, 1774, Paul Revere rode south to Portsmouth to report the ban importing military stores by the British and that rumors of expected British troops were the worst sort of rumors: true rumors.
-John Sullivan, a Patriot leader and firebrand who just returned from the First Continental Congress, decided to take action.
-Along with local Patriot merchant John Langdon, he vowed to take the bastion of Royal authority
+On December 13th, 1774, Paul Revere rode south to Portsmouth to report the British ban on importing military stores and that rumors about expected British troops were the worst kind: true rumors.
+John Sullivan, a Patriot leader and firebrand just returned from the First Continental Congress, decided to take action.
+Along with local Patriot merchant John Langdon, he vowed to seize the bastion of Royal authority

 The Take

-The next day, John Sullivan led additional rebel forces now streaming in from across the colony.
-They first surrounded the governor's home, but violence was avoided there, as Wentworth gave in to their demands.
-That evening, December 15th, they returned to the fort and removed all of the arms and supplies as well as some cannon.
-The action resulted in the Americans taking some booty, a tangible benefit.
-This included some sixty muskets, sixteen cannons, and one hundred barrels of precious powder.
-The gunpowder was quickly moved inland and spread among various armed groups in New Hampshire.
-Some of it may have gone to the Patriots around Boston.
-In a land starved of ordnance, this was a minor trove desperately needed.
+The following day, John Sullivan led more rebel forces now streaming in from across the colony.
+They first surrounded the governor's residence, but violence was avoided there, as Wentworth complied with their demands.
+That evening, December 15th, they returned to the fort and took all the arms and supplies, as well as some cannons.
+This action resulted in the Americans seizing some booty, a tangible benefit.
+This included about sixty muskets, sixteen cannons, and one hundred barrels of valuable powder.
+The gunpowder was swiftly transported inland and distributed among various armed groups in New Hampshire.
+Some of it may have reached the Patriots around Boston.
+In a land starved for ordnance, this was a small treasure desperately needed.

 The Place

 History is about a sense of time, people, and place.
-So on a picturesque promontory overlooking the ocean, a colonial people, inflamed by perceived injustice, made their mark.
-In fact, New Castle is a scenic town of around 900.
+On a picturesque promontory overlooking the ocean, a colonial people inflamed by perceived injustice made their mark.
+New Castle is a scenic town of around 900 residents.
 It is also the smallest town in the state and the easternmost.
 Its narrow streets are lined with colonial-style houses.
-The fort itself was built at the beginning of the 18th century upon the site of an earlier fort built to deter pirates.
-Its major landmark is the Fort Point Lighthouse built in 1877 on the site of an earlier lighthouse built-in 1771.
+The fort itself was built at the beginning of the 18th century on the site of an earlier fort erected to deter pirates.
+Its major landmark is the Fort Point Lighthouse, constructed in 1877 on the site of an earlier lighthouse built in 1771.
 Until the latter was built, the only navigational aid for the rocky harbor was a lantern hung high on Fort William and Mary.